retypeapp/retype/roadmap.md

 Available: Early April 2022

-+++ New :icon-shield-check:
++++ Planned :icon-unverified:

-- [x] `generator.recase` project config to instruct Retype on when to recase file and folder names.
+- [ ] `generator.recase` project config to instruct Retype on when to recase file and folder names.

 +++